Why we chose local European production for our laptop bags and the benefits of it

-When deciding on where to produce our business bags, it wasn't obvious from the beginning to produce them locally.
+When deciding on where to produce our work bags, it wasn't obvious from the beginning to produce them locally.
 I personally thought that it would be very expensive, and not something my customers would ever pay for a work bag with no brand.
 When I looked at other small DTC brands with production in Europe, they always priced their bags around 500-800 EUR.
 I thought to myself - I want our bags to be affordable!
 Even if business women can afford designer bags, they might have other priorities.

 I started to contact factories in Asia in late 2019, got some quotes - and then the pandemic emerged in China - which meant radio silence from the factories for a few weeks.
 Inpatient as I am, I started to look for other solutions.
 Why not Europe?
 What could it actually cost?
 I was curious.
 Next, I contacted a few production sites in Eastern Europe - among them the factory we work with now, which is located in Estonia.
 I got a quote from them and was surprised that the price difference wasn't as high as I had imagined.
 This made me so happy since my dream was to have local European production, but I thought it would be too expensive to start with as a small business.